Table of Contents

 – Knee fracture: A knee fracture is a break in one or more of the bones that make up the knee joint.

-Knee fractures can be caused by high-impact trauma, such as a car accident or a fall from a height, or from repetitive forces on the patellar or surrounding skeletal structures.
+Knee fractures can be caused by high-impact trauma, such as a car accident, a fall from a height, or from repetitive forces on the patellar or surrounding skeletal structures.

 – IT band syndrome: IT band syndrome is a type of knee pain that occurs when the iliotibial band (IT band) becomes tight and rubs against the femur.